-Dietary fiber in pet food can also cause a dog to fart as it is not easily digested by the pet’s own enzyme systems, but it is, however, readily digested by the gas-producing bacteria that live in the colon.
+Dietary fiber in pet food can also cause a dog to fart as it is not easily digested by the pet’s own enzyme systems.
+It is, however, readily digested by the gas-producing bacteria that live in the colon.
 As fiber is broken down here, hydrogen sulfide is produced, which is the cause of the really stinky gases.
-Therefore, a diet that is heavy in fiber further promotes a “happy environment” as well as “food” for the bacteria, ultimately producing more gas.
+Therefore, a diet that is heavy in fiber further promotes a “happy environment” as well as “food” for the bacteria, ultimately producing more gas and more dog farts.

 Helping clear the air

 Start with their food, the best dog food for flatulence is a low-residue diet.
 A low-residue diet is designed to reduce the frequency and volume of stools, while prolonging transit time through the intestine.
 It is similar to a low-fiber diet, but includes restrictions on foods that increase bowel activity.
 Changing to a low-residue diet means that most of the nutrients of the food are digested and absorbed by the pet before they reach the colon, where the gas-forming bacteria live.
 Less food for the bacteria equals less bacteria, which equals less gas formed and less dog farts.
 Offering your dog a highly digestible, low-residue diet is one of the major ways to combat flatulence.